 Well my friends, those days are over.
 Spain has arrived…to the vegan party.

 Malaga is bursting at the seams with vegan options.
 Not only are there loads of great restaurants in Malaga serving vegan food, but there are also plenty of health food stores dotted around town where you can get things like tofu, vegan cheese, and vegan chorizo.
 Hell, you can even find tofu at the local Carrefour and Spanish tortas are now marked as vegan.
 But that’s another article.

 - Vegan in Spanish – Vegano/a

 - How to say “I am Vegan” in Spanish: “Soy vegano/a.”

 - Vegan Tapas – Tapas (small plates of food) are super popular in Spain.
 You can order one or two with drinks or have a few more for a full dinner.
 Luckily, you don’t even have to go to a vegan restaurant to enjoy vegan tapas.
 Most “regular” restaurants will have at least one vegan option on the menu.
 The most common being patatas bravas.
 In Malaga the patatas bravas usually comes with spicy red sauce, unlike in other parts of Spain where it also comes with mayo.
 Just double check with your waiter to be sure.
 The one time I didn’t ask was the one time it came with mayo.

 - Dining Hours – As you may have heard, the Spanish have some pretty unusual dining hours.
-During the day many restaurants will close for Siesta (from 2:00 pm – 4:00 pm) so you’ll have to eat lunch before or after that time.
+During the day many restaurants will close for Siesta so you’ll have to check their hours before going.
 Additionally, dinner is usually served at around 9:00 or 10:00 pm.
 If you get hungry before them, have a beer or sangria with a tapas to hold you over.

 Without further ado, here are the best vegan restaurants in Malaga Spain.

 Recyclo Bike Cafe